NOAA-EMC/NCEPLIBS-external/doc/README_docker_gnu.md

    - phyf001.nc through phyf048.nc - these are model output physics variables
    - INPUT/ - model input state
    - postprd/*.grib2 - post-processed files with many diagnostics, in GRIB2 format
+   - postprd/*.png - graphics generated from the GRIB2 files
    - for_ICS - initial conditions from FV3 GFS
    - for_LBCS - boundary conditions from FV3 GFS